rycwilson/FEWD-UXDI-2day/day1/README.md

 ## CSS Properties

 ###The Box Model
 Each HTML element in a web page is represented as a rectangular box.
 The box model describes the content of the space taken by an element.
 There are four essential edges in the model: margin, border, padding, and content.
-These are CSS properties that apply to all elements.
+The margin, border, and padding properties exist for ALL elements.
+So let's start with those...

 ![alt text](https://github.com/rycwilson/FEWD-UXDI-2day/blob/master/img/box_model.png?raw=true)